affinitic/collective.fb/source/the-two-sides/facebook-side.rst

 Understanding and configuring Facebook permissions
 --------------------------------------------------

+XXX

 TO DO
 -----

-* Leverage on ATstandard in a custom way
+* Change og metadatas of a ATstandard to use it in Facebook in a custom way
-* Custom ATmycustomcontenttype
+* Custom Archetypes